-Feeding aluminum wire via a push-only system, which requires using a liner made for aluminum — typically a nylon one — can be difficult and “bird-nesting,” or tangling of the wire between the drive roll and the liner, is a common, time-consuming problem that can result.
+Feeding aluminum filler metal via a push-only system, which requires using a liner made for aluminum — typically a nylon one — can be difficult.
+"Bird-nesting,” or tangling of the wire between the drive roll and the liner, is a common, time-consuming problem that can result.

-Spool guns and push-pull systems are much better options for feeding aluminum wires, with push-pull offering the gold standard in wire feeding.
+Spool guns and push-pull systems are much better options for feeding aluminum wires.
+Push-pull offers the gold standard in wire feeding.

 With a push-pull system, a motor in the gun pulls the wire through the liner, while another motor on the feeder becomes an assist motor.
 By maintaining a constant supply of wire into the liner (while not buckling or bending it) the push-pull system eliminates bird-nesting.
 It also can be more ergonomic and user-friendly, since the weight of the spool is not in the welding operator’s hands.

-With a push-pull system, the spool of wire (typically, 12 inches in diameter) needs to be changed less often.
-Also, these larger spools of wire can often be purchased at a greater discount and help minimize downtime for repeated changeover.
+With a push-pull system, operators need to change the wire spool (typically, 12 inches in diameter) less often.
+Also, operations can purchase these larger spools of wire at a greater discount and help minimize downtime for repeated changeover.

-One disadvantage to push-pull systems is their relatively higher price tag, but the increased productivity and financial advantage of buying larger spools usually provide a quick return on investment.
+One disadvantage to push-pull systems is their relatively higher price tag.
+However, the increased productivity and financial advantage of buying larger spools usually provide a quick return on investment.